We have answered some of the most frequently asked questions about our publications below.

 Are ALI publications available in electronic format?

 Our publications are available on Westlaw, LexisNexis, and HeinOnline.
-We offer most ALI project drafts in PDF format.
+We offer most ALI recent Annual Meeting drafts in PDF format.

-A few publications are available in e-book format or as an app.
+A few publications are available in e-book format.
 Principles of the Law of Aggregate Litigation is available as a Nook e-book from Barnes & Noble.
 Cambridge University Press offers the Principles of Transnational Civil Procedure publication in e-book format.

 What are pocket parts and cumulative annual supplements?